akinolawilson/Foreign-Exchange-Rate-Predicition/README.md

 ### Methods
 _______________________________________________________________________________________________________________________________________

-Two non-parametric and parametric methods are compared and these are:-
+Two non-parametric and parametric methods that are compared are:-

 ##### Parametric:-<br>
 * Elastic net regression <br>